alermol/ChoCallate/README.md

-## ChoCallate
+# ChoCallate 🍫

-**ChoCallate** (Cho**rus** of **Call**ers) is a **Nextflow** pipeline for **consensus-based variant calling**.
+**ChoCallate** (**Cho**rus of **Call**ers) is a **Nextflow** pipeline for **consensus-based variant calling**.
 It runs multiple variant callers and applies configurable consensus rules to produce high-confidence **SNVs** and **INDELs**.
 ChoCallate addresses a critical challenge in variant calling: individual variant callers can produce different results for the same genomic data, leading to uncertainty in variant identification.
 By implementing a consensus-driven approach, ChoCallate combines results from multiple state-of-the-art variant callers and applies configurable consensus rules to generate reliable, high-quality variant calls.

 ## Documentation